secretpenguin75/lscealice-tutorial/README.md

 - Note that multiple data files may be selected, allowing you to work with data at different resolution for the same core (e.g. discrete and CFA measurements).

+You can check the _example_ folder in this tutorial for the correct format of the data files.

 ## Using the interface

 ### Alignment